 What will be provided to my student?

-Every middle and high school student will be assigned an iPad mini for their use along with a protective case, power cable, and charger.
+Every middle and high school student will be assigned an iPad for their use along with a protective case, power cable, and charger.

 The Instructional Technology Advisory Committee recommended the iPad as the preferred device after several months of deliberation.
 They explored several devices, including laptops, tablets, netbooks and Chromebooks with a focus on how each device could be used to support sample tasks from our curriculum expectations.

 Some of the specific requirements that were met by the iPad and mentioned by the committee included:

 Long battery life (the iPad can make it through a full day of school on a single charge)

 Robust accessibility features to support students with special needs

 Ease of use and low need for technical support

 Access to video and audio recording tools for projects

 Ease of access to mail, calendar and web